MicrosoftDocs/playfab-docs/playfab-docs/api-references/c/pfgroups/functions/pfgroupsremovegroupapplicationasync.md

 ## Remarks

+This API is available on all platforms.
 Removes an existing application to join the group.
 This is used for both rejection of an application as well as withdrawing an application.
 The applying entity or a parent in its chain (e.g. title) may withdraw the application, and any caller with appropriate access in the group may reject an application.
 No data is returned in the case of success.
+See also GroupAcceptGroupApplicationAsync, GroupApplyToGroupAsync, GroupListGroupApplicationsAsync.
 Call XAsyncGetStatus to get the status of the operation.
 If the service call is unsuccessful, the async result will be E_PF_GROUP_APPLICATION_NOT_FOUND or any of the global PlayFab Service errors.
 See doc page "Handling PlayFab Errors" for more details on error handling.

 ## Requirements